Navee82/Minecraft-mod-swapper/README.md

 ## HOW TO USE THE MOD SWAPPER ?

+/!\ I messed up, the latest commits might not work, the nexts should be fixed /!\

 Your first need to have python 3.12, tkinker and PyYaml installed.

 It is actually very simple, put the file in a dedicated folder so you won't have all the configs folders everywhere and just run it.